fundor333/fundor333.com/content/post/2019-12-20-mew-and-programming.md

 ![A gif about the myth](/images/post/mew/mew.gif)

+This is a Myth.
+The only way you can do it in this way you need do inject some code into the savefile/game and run it.
+After doing so you can use the pokemon with *Surf* and *Stength* as explained before.

+This is a video where the gamer inject code in a Pokemon game and make this *MythGlich* happen.

 {{< youtube i2x3pIvVnP4 >}}

+# The fact

+You can get Mew in the game without *GameShark*[^2] or other methods of injecting code into it.

+1. Official Pokemon Event for Red/Blue[^3]

 ## Bibliography
 - [How to find a Mew in Pokemon Red/Blue](https://www.wikihow.com/Find-Mew-in-Pok%C3%A9mon-Red/Blue)